comsci-uwc-isak/unit-1-project-filipo18/README.md

 **Create record file for a car**
-1. Get arguments from user, change them into variables
-1. Check number of arguments
-1. Add data enetered by user to $plate.txt file

 ```sh
 #!/bin/bash

 #This program will recor car trip and
 #write data into plate.txt file